- Become a Lawyer

 Trust Safety Accounting Upload – prepared by the law firm in accordance with subrule 119.30(5) or (6)

 The mandatory designated filing date (“year-end”) for all law firms is December 31.
-The annual report(s) are due three months after this deadline and must be submitted by March 31 (“due date”).
 For firms that operate a trust account, the filings are comprised of the Law Firm Self-Report and either the Trust Safety Accounting Upload or Accountant’s Report.
 For firms that do not operate a trust account, the filings are comprised of the Law Firm Self-Report.

 Late Filing Fee and Administrative Suspension